khalid-el-masnaoui/PHP-Notes/BENCHMARKING.md

 PHPBench is an open-source benchmark runner for PHP analogous to _PHPUnit_ but for performance rather than correctness.

-you can simply write your test classes , like you do with unit testing and run the tests like below:
+You can simply write your test classes , like you do with unit testing and run the tests like below:

 ```bash
 vendor/bin/phpbench run tests/Benchmark --report=aggregate
 ```

-you get something like :
+You get something like :

 ```bash
 PHPBench (1.2.15) running benchmarks...